 - If there are children, both counties still require you to go to a Parenting Class, but you can either go electronically, or they will give you attendance certificate electronically.
 Neither County requires in person attendance at this point.
 This is a temporary fix.
 Both counties will probably go back to in-person attendance once the emergency is over.

 - In King County, if you have an agreed divorce, we can still file it, and finalize it 91 days later.
 That can still happen easily.
 In Snohomish County, we can file it, and finalize it 91 days later, but we do have to file a motion in Ex Parte to make it happen.
 It is still without live testimony, or anybody showing up in court.
-Again, this is a temporary fix, and may well change once the pandemic is under control and the courts go back to normal procedures.

 - You have to remember that if you and your spouse do not have an agreement to start with, a divorce in King County will still take about a year, and a divorce and Snohomish County will take six months to a year.
 So you can easily start the divorce now, as long as you don’t have any immediate problems that need to be addressed by a court, and the pandemic will probably be over by the time you get to the end.